8 Common Mistakes You May be Making with Your Underwear Without Realizing It

 Avoid underwear made of silk or lycra.
 While they may seem much sexier, you must remember that these fabrics are not breathable and the skin of the genitals needs to breathe.

-The best thing is to use cotton, which will help you to avoid infections.
+The best thing is to choose undergarments made out of cotton, which will help you to avoid infections.
 As with tight underwear, you can leave the silk and lace for special occasions.

 4. Not changing it every day